scpatricio/bell_mortality/README.md

-# bell_mortality
+# Bell regression model for mortality modeling

-Bell regression model for mortality modeling
+In this project is all the material that I used in the _Bell regression model_ workshop at CEDEPLAR.